J-Dany/CPong/README.md

 # CPong
-The famous game "Pong" written with Gtk+ and OpenGL
+The famous game "Pong" written with Gtk+ and OpenGL.

 ## Compile
 ```bash